IPL Photofacial Bedford

 After an IPL Photofacial, the skin appears more youthful with improved skin texture, decreased pore size, improved tone and color of the skin.
 IPL stimulates the growth of the collagen, therefore reducing fine lines and wrinkles.
 It can be used for any parts of the body including décolleté, neck, arms, hands and legs.
 IPL technology can treat almost any area of the body where uneven skin tone is unwanted.
-The IPL because it is non-invasive, it allows for cosmetic improvements quickly, conveniently, and with very little risk or discomfort.
+The IPL photofacial Bedford is great because it is non-invasive, it allows for cosmetic improvements quickly, conveniently, and with very little risk or discomfort.

 How IPL™ Photorejuvenation Works